lukemshepherd/PCA-2/README.md

 # Vox
-*voxel ploting and translation*
+*voxel plotting and translation*

 ![bone_image](/images/bone.png)

 ## Dependencies
 *See environment.yml*

-You can create a copy my conda `vox` enviroment with these comands:
+You can create a copy of my conda `vox` environment with these commands:

     conda env create -f environment.yml

-    conda activate sci
+    conda activate vox

 ## OS
 Has been written (and runs) on both Windows 10 and MacOS